chaos-mesh/chaos-mesh/README.md

 ![Chaos Operator](./static/chaos-mesh.svg)

-Chaos Operator uses [Custom Resource Definition (CRD)](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/) to define chaos objects.
+Chaos Operator uses [CustomResourceDefinition (CRD)](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/) to define chaos objects.
 The current implementation supports a few types of CRD objects for fault injection, namely DNSChaos, PodChaos, PodIOChaos, PodNetworkChaos, NetworkChaos, IOChaos, TimeChaos, StressChaos, and KernelChaos, which correspond to the following major actions (experiments):

 - pod-kill: The selected pod is killed (ReplicaSet or something similar may be needed to ensure the pod will be restarted).